Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Experiment

 \subsection{Superiority of Temporal Information (\textbf{RQ2})}

 After evaluating the overall performance of our method, we further investigate the superiority of time-aware metapaths over time-less ones.
 By comparing the two modules (\emph{TMFAug} and \emph{MFAug}) in Table~\ref{tab: result}, we observe that methods with \emph{TMFAug} outperform those with \emph{MFAug} at most cases.
-Specifically, \emph{TMFAug} achieves a higher average performance ranking than \emph{MFAug}, i.e., $Rank(3.50) > Rank(3.83)$ in $\mathcal{P}^1$, $Rank(2.75) > Rank(3.33)$ in $\mathcal{P}^2$, $Rank(3.17) > Rank(3.42)$ in $(\mathcal{P}^1 + \mathcal{P}^2)$.
+Specifically, \emph{TMFAug} achieves a higher average performance ranking than \emph{MFAug}, i.e., $Rank(3.00) > Rank(3.94)$ in $\mathcal{P}^1$, $Rank(2.56) > Rank(3.94)$ in $\mathcal{P}^2$, $Rank(2.94) > Rank(3.81)$ in $(\mathcal{P}^1 + \mathcal{P}^2)$.
+Taking Trans2Vec as an example, in the experiment of integrating $\mathcal{P}^2$ metapaths, \textit{MFAug} that neglect dynamics brings negative gains for identifying Ponzi accounts.
 These phenomena provide a positive answer to \textbf{RQ2}, indicating that the temporal behavior patterns captured by the \emph{TMFAug} module are more effective for improving Ponzi detection than timeless ones.